 For Dr Coulson, the interesting medicine often happens after hours.

-Dr Coulson explained that skin cancer screening and treatment of skin cancer and skin conditions is a major component of procedural work at the practice.
-Registrars have the opportunity to develop skills around skin lesion removal, cryotherapy, dermatoscopy and microscopy.
+Dr Coulson explained that skin cancer screening and treatment of skin cancer and skin conditions is a major component of procedural work at the practice and that registrars have the opportunity to develop skills around skin lesion removal, cryotherapy, dermatoscopy and microscopy.

-“Registrars get to see a good range of things (such as) renal failure, heart disease and psychological troubles.
+“Registrars also get to see a good range of things such as renal failure, heart disease and psychological troubles.
 Our older population get really interesting conditions.
-Our registrars will learn to manage significant cardiac failure, handle diabetes properly, manage palliative care, manage trauma and at the other extreme see a kids and babies.
+Our registrars will learn to manage significant cardiac failure, handle diabetes properly, manage palliative care, manage trauma and at the other extreme, see kids and babies.

 “I’ve been doing this for a long time.
 I still find every day I learn something new.
 I still do a lot of study – I see a lot of sick people.
 I think it’s like a detective work really – there is intrigue – you have a thing and you have got to solve it.

-“Coleraine offers Registrars the whole variety of general practice.
+“Coleraine offers registrars the whole variety of general practice.
 They are exposed to complex and very sick people at times.
 It gives them some hospital work, some emergency work.
 It gives them access to special skills like learning radiology – you interpret your own films here if you want to.
 We do lots of skin procedures and learning about skin conditions.
-Working at Coleraine allows them to continue to follow their own interests.” said Dr Brian Coulson.
+Working at Coleraine allows them to continue to follow their own interests.”

-GPT3 Registrar, Dr Khaled Moussa has been with Coleraine Medical Centre for two years.
+Dr Khaled Moussa has been with Coleraine Medical Centre for over three years.
 He graduated in Romania, moved to Australia and completed the AMC certificate in 2011.
 He has a particular interest in emergency medicine and worked at Latrobe Regional Hospital in emergency, intensive care and psychiatry.

 Dr Moussa identified a major aspect of general practice he has come to understand is that, different to the hospital setting where things are done immediately, general practice takes time.
 For him, learning to identify what is urgent or not and what can wait and be followed up later, has been a significant factor in his adjustment from hospital to general practice.